automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Wintonotitan.md

 # Wintonotitan
-## Description: Another new titanosaur from Australia.
+## Another new titanosaur from Australia.